 - What is the vacancy announcement number?

-- The DS-1950 Application for Employment does not allow sufficient space to include all of my professional experience information.
-How do I ensure that all of my professional experience is appropriately captured in the application form?
+- The DS-1950 Application for Employment does not allow sufficient space to include all my professional experience information.
+How do I ensure that all my professional experience is appropriately captured in the application form?

 - The DS-1950 (page 1) has the section “Describe your duties and accomplishments.”
 I have written a long paragraph that fills the allotted space.
 When I print the form, only half of what I typed is printed and the other half is missing.
 What should I do?